javanna/elasticsearch-river-solr/README.md

 ```

 The fq and fl parameters can be provided as either an array or a single value.

 You can provide your own mapping while creating the river, as well as the index settings, which will be used when creating the new index if needed.

-The index is created when not already existing, otherwise the documents are added to the existing one.
+The index is created when not already existing, otherwise the documents are added to the existing one with the configured name.

 The documents are indexed using the [bulk api](http://www.elasticsearch.org/guide/reference/java-api/bulk.html).
 You can control the size of each bulk (default 100) and the maximum number of concurrent bulk operations (default is 10).
 Once the limit is reached the indexing will slow down, waiting for one of the bulk operations to finish its work; no documents will be lost.